NetworkingPassionate/BasicNetworkSecurity/README.md

 <img width="306.6" height="280.7" alt="image" src="https://github.com/user-attachments/assets/cb95c7a4-2aa0-47c9-b9ef-0aa975a81e65" />

 Sometimes type 9 passwords or passwords made with the scrypt hash algorithm aren't an option, so you need to use MD5 Hash.
 I have one example of each, type 9 scrypt, is the more secure, it is computationally intensive and resistant to brute-force attacks compared to the MD5 algorithm used by Type 5.
+So whenever given the chance, use type 9.